safemine/SafeMineWebWallet/README.md

 - Issue #36  Stop using md5

-- Change background from ugly yellow

 More Information:

-Created by Johnathan Martin of FitTechHosting.com
+Created Originally by Johnathan Martin of FitTechHosting.com UI Updates developed by CryptorClub
+Further Developement on this fork continued by the SafeMine Team